tuya/tuya-homebridge/README.md

 - `options.username` - **required** : Username
 - `options.password` - **required** : Password
 - `options.appSchema` - **required** : App schema. 'tuyaSmart' for Tuya Smart App, 'smartlife' for Smart Life App.

+**Note:**
+- The app account can't be used in multiple HomeBridge/HomeAssistant instance at the same time!
+Please consider using different app accounts and add them into the same home.

 ## Troubleshooting